chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 > **Note:**
 >
-> If Chaos Dashboard was not installed in your earlier deployment, upgrade Chaos Mesh by executing `helm upgrade chaos-mesh helm/chaos-mesh --namespace=chaos-testing --set dashboard.create=true`.
+> If Chaos Dashboard was not installed, upgrade Chaos Mesh by executing `helm upgrade chaos-mesh helm/chaos-mesh --namespace=chaos-testing --set dashboard.create=true`.

 A typical way to access it is to use `kubectl port-forward`: